panyam/KafkaLite/README.md

    (such as WinThreads, GCD etc).
 3. Focus on improving flush times on lower memory usage.
 4. Block consumers when at the end of a log and no messages are available (this can be implemented at a layer above for now).
+5. Current message headers are very simple.
+May be allow an option to allow the user to specify header size to allow arbitraty data to be passed in the header in users' discretion.
+The header size would still be fixed on a pe topic basis but this allows the user to tradeoff header size with message richness so more can be done at a message header level (eg filtering etc) without reading the entire message.